-4.6 V{OUT} Output (PWM Output)
+4.6 VOUT Output (PWM Output)

-The V{OUT} output is a digital output designed for driving the base of a transistor or the gate of a MOSFET.
-The V{OUT} output is designed to be able to quickly raise the base current or the gate voltage of the external drive device to its final value.
+The VOUT output is a digital output designed for driving the base of a transistor or the gate of a MOSFET.
+The VOUT output is designed to be able to quickly raise the base current or the gate voltage of the external drive device to its final value.

-When the device is in shutdown/auto-shutdown mode, the V{OUT} output is actively held low.
-The output can be varied from 0% (full off) to 100% duty cycle (full on).
-As previously discussed, the duty cycle of the V{OUT} output is controlled via the V{IN} input voltage and can be terminated based on the V{AS} voltage.
+When the device is in shutdown mode, the VOUT output is actively held low.
+The output can be varied from 0% duty cycle (full off) to 100% duty cycle (full on).
+As previously discussed, the duty cycle of the VOUT output is controlled via the VIN input voltage along with the VMIN voltage.

-A base current-limiting resistor is required when using a transistor as the external drive device in order to limit the amount of drive current that is drawn from the V{OUT} output.
+A base current-limiting resistor is required when using a transistor as the external drive device in order to limit the amount of drive current that is drawn from the $V{OUT}$ output.

-The V{OUT} output can be directly connected to the gate of an external MOSFET.
-One concern when doing this, though, is that the fast turn-off time of the fan drive MOSFET can cause a problem because the fan motor looks like an inductor.
+The VOUT output can be directly connected to the gate of an external MOSFET.
+One concern when doing this, though, is that the fast turn-off time of the fan drive MOSFET can cause a problem.
+The fan motor looks like an inductor.
 When the MOSFET is turned off quickly, the current in the fan wants to continue to flow in the same direction.
 This causes the voltage at the drain of the MOSFET to rise.
 If there aren't any clamp diodes internal to the fan, this voltage can rise above the drain-to-source voltage rating of the MOSFET.
 For this reason, an external clamp diode is suggested.
 This is shown in Figure 4-5.